Detroit, Michigan Therapists

 Therapy and Your Insurance Provider

 Sometimes the specific therapist you see may be dictated by the health insurance coverage that you have.
 For example, your provider might have a network of mental health professionals that you will need to choose from if you want the provider to cover any or all the costs.
-Therefore, it is a good idea to reach out to your health insurance company to ask which therapists and services are accessible within the rules of your own health plan.
+Therefore, it is a good idea to reach out to your health insurance company to ask which therapists and services are accessible within the rules of your health plan.